koval64/steamBackups/README.md

 # steamBackup

-Visual tool for backup/recovery games from steam using whiptail for menus.
+Visual console scipt using whiptail for backup/recovery games from steam.
 Initial version, backup and recovery working.